CIEE Rio de Janeiro: Liberal Arts

 The Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio) is a private, non-profit Catholic university created in 1941.
 The language of instruction is Portuguese.
 It is one of the largest and most prestigious Brazilian universities, ranked by the Brazilian Ministry of Education as the best private university in the country in 2009.
 PUC-Rio has approximately 12,000 undergraduate students and 2,500 graduate students.
 The forested campus is centrally located in the south zone of the city in the Gavea neighborhood, and has a student community area with restaurants, coffee shops, library, free wireless, access to sports facilities, and a major public bus stop.

-For additional information, visit the CIEE Rio de Janeiro: Liberal Arts program website, and the PUC-Rio website.
+For additional information, visit the CIEE Rio de Janeiro: Liberal Arts program website

 The City of Rio de Janeiro